edgio-docs/edgio-docs/guides/applications/v7/security/token_auth.md

         </Info>

-    -   **Invalid Request:** If the request does not satisfy at least one criterion, then the request will be denied.
+    -   **Invalid Request:** If the request does not satisfy all of the conditions defined in the token, then the request will be denied.
 By default, we will return a `403 Forbidden` response.
 However, you may customize your configuration to return a different status code or even redirect users to another web page.

 ## Getting Started {/*getting-started*/}

 Get started with Token Auth by performing the following steps:

 1. Define a [primary encryption key](#encryption-keys).
-2. Ensure that requests for content that will be protected by Token Auth [contain a query string that start with a token](#request-authorization).
+2. Ensure that requests for content that will be protected by Token Auth [contain a query string that start with a token](#authorizing-requests).

     This step requires [generating encrypted tokens](#tokens) that define the minimum access requirements.
 For example, you could use a server-side script to generate and inject tokens within links to protected content.